MONUMENT VALLEY - VALLEY OF THE GODS, MYSTERY VALLEY, SLOT CANYON - APRIL 28/MAY3, 2020

 All levels of experience are welcome!

 Limited to 12 students.
 Note that there is moderate hiking that may involve scrambling up smooth rocks.
-Please make sure you are in good physical condition and able to walk at least two miles over rocky and sandy surfaces.
-Some areas we visit are remote.

 Some of the places and things we may photograph include: